 Nothing fancy here – just good ol’ carrots.
 I used orange carrots because they’re the most affordable (just $1.19/lb for ORGANIC at my local grocery store!) but you can use white carrots, purple carrots, red carrots… whatever your garden or farmer’s market or grocery store or your CSA box is giving you nowadays.

-Side note – if you have a hard time finding organic food in your area, hopefully this guide can help!
+Side note – if you have a hard time finding affordable organic food in your area, hopefully this guide can help!

 Sweet Potatoes